David Lynch: 2020–2025: Final years and return to weather reports

+Lynch, who had uploaded daily videos of himself giving weather reports on his now-defunct website in the 2000s, returned to doing so in early 2020 due to being unable to leave his Los Angeles home during the COVID-19 pandemic.
+He also started two new online series: What is David Lynch Working on Today?, which detailed him making collages, and Today's Number Is..., in which he picked a random number between 1 and 10 each day from a jar containing 10 numbered ping-pong balls.
+In one of his weather reports, he detailed a vivid dream he had, in which he was a German soldier being shot by an American soldier on D-Day.
+Most of his weather reports featured him saying he was "thinking about" songs by artists such as the Beatles, the Everly Brothers, the Platters, and the Rolling Stones.
+He posted his final weather report on December 16, 2022, and confirmed in April 2023 that none of the three series would return: "Now I can sleep longer in the morning.
+I had to get up very early to consult the real weather bulletin.
+In two years I have not missed a single one."

-In June 2020, Lynch rereleased his 2002 web series Rabbits on YouTube.
-On July 17, 2020, his store for merchandise released a set of face masks with Lynch's art on them for the COVID-19 pandemic.
-In February 2022, it was announced that Lynch had been cast in Steven Spielberg's semi-autobiographical film The Fabelmans in a role Variety called "a closely guarded secret".
-Lynch played John Ford, whom the young Spielberg met, an encounter Spielberg considers formative.
-Gabriel LaBelle played Spielberg's alter ego Sammy Fabelman, and Lynch as Ford offers the young man advice on filmmaking.
+In June 2020, Lynch re-released his web series Rabbits (2002) on YouTube.
+On July 17, his online merchandise shop began selling face masks with his artwork printed on them.
+He was cast in Steven Spielberg's semi-autobiographical film The Fabelmans (2022), playing a role Variety called "a closely guarded secret".
+Lynch was revealed to be playing director John Ford, whom the young Spielberg had once met in an encounter he considered formative.
 Lynch and the cast were nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
-J. Hoberman wrote: "Mr. Lynch never made a conventional, crowd-pleasing Hollywood movie.
-But in 2022, he agreed to a cameo in one: Mr. Spielberg's autobiographical feature The Fabelmans, where the enigmatic if not eldritch Mr. Lynch was cast as John Ford, the maker of westerns and the grand old curmudgeon of American cinema.
+Film critic J. Hoberman wrote, "Mr. Lynch never made a conventional, crowd-pleasing Hollywood movie.
+But in 2022, he agreed to a cameo in one: Mr. Spielberg's autobiographical feature The Fabelmans, where the enigmatic if not eldritch Mr. Lynch was cast as John Ford, the maker of Westerns and the grand old curmudgeon of American cinema.
 It was a sentimental gesture that one can only call Lynchian."